jchildren/pandoc_drupal_filter/README.md

 # Dependencies and installation

-It is recommended that this module be enabled via [Drush](https://github.com/drush-ops/drush) with `drush en pandoc_filter`
+It is recommended that this module be enabled via [Drush](https://github.com/drush-ops/drush) with `drush en pandoc_filter`.

-This will prompt you for the installation of the composer_manager module from drupal.org.
+This will prompt you for the installation of the [Composer Manager](https://www.drupal.org/project/composer_manager) module from drupal.org.
 This module will automatically make use of the included composer.json file to install the pandoc-php module that it depends on.
 However, the module will also accept a local composer installation in the module directory if you wish to install and enable it manually.